Face Balanced vs Toe Hang Putter – Pros, Cons, and How to Choose

 FAQ – Face Balanced Putters vs Toe Balanced Putters

-I know you are probably excited to get out to the practice green to see how this toe hang vs face balanced thing impacts your stroke, but here are a few things to consider before you run out there.
+I know you are probably excited to get out to the practice green to see how this toe hang vs face balanced thing impacts your stroke, but here are a few things to consider before you run straight to the practice green.

-The more arc your stroke has, the more toe hang you will benefit from.
+The more arc your stroke has, the more that you will benefit from a toe hand putter.

 A face balanced putter stays incredibly square throughout the entire stroke.
-Putting is a very difficult part of the game of golf, and some players feel that a straight back and straight through stroke helps to simplify things.
+Putting is a very difficult part of the game of golf, and some players feel that a straight back and straight through stroke helps to simplify your putting.

 Toe hang helps to rotate the putter to square as you come through the golf ball.
 The amount of toe hang can vary depending on the putter you choose.